zhangyi733/app-service-rag-openai-ai-search-python/sample-docs/contoso-privacy-policy.md

-# Contoso Electronics Privacy Policy
+# Contoso, Ltd. Privacy Policy

 ## Introduction

-At Contoso Electronics, we take your privacy seriously.
+At Contoso, Ltd., we take your privacy seriously.
 This Privacy Policy explains how we collect, use, disclose, transfer, and store your personal information.
 Please take a moment to familiarize yourself with our privacy practices.

 ## Information We Collect